oracle/rwloadsim/docs/INSTALL.md

 the grants are set to only allow the needed access to the various repository tables.
 For most tables, this is insert and select.

+### Updating the repository to version 3.0.4

+In version 3.0.4, there are new columns added to the persec table, and any existing repository need to be updated to reflect this.
+This update must be done _before_ you attept using the new rwloadsim executable, as you will otherwise get ORA- errors during flush of the per second statistics.

+If you have an existing repository created earlier than version 3.0.4 and you are upgrading to a version
+3.0.4 or later, you must execute the file rwl304.sql (which includes an update to the persec table) logged in using sqlplus to your primary repository schema.
+The rwl304.sql file is found in the admin directory of your distribution.

+The rwlviews.sql file is updated to reflect this change and you also need to execute this file against your repository and potentially secondary schema.

 ### Updating the repository to version 2.3.4

 In version 2.3.4, there are a few auxiliary attribute columns added